Institute for Strategic Dialogue

 The Institute for Strategic Dialogue (ISD) is a political advocacy organization founded in 2006 by Sasha Havlicek and George Weidenfeld and headquartered in London, United Kingdom.

+The ISD and Alliance for Securing Democracy announced in December 2025 that they would be merging under the ISD-US banner effective 1 January 2026.

 Activities

 ISD's core activities range from traditional research output and policy advice to the facilitation of youth and practitioner networks and the development of counternarrative and technological tools to combat extremism.
 More recently, ISD has researched misinformation and disinformation involving climate change, public health, election integrity, and conspiracy networks such as QAnon.

 ISD partners with a number of Western governments, including agencies in Canada, Norway, Germany, the United Kingdom, New Zealand, Australia, the United States, and the European Commission.
 It also works on funded projects with technology companies and organisations such as Google, Microsoft, Meta, and the Global Internet Forum to Counter Terrorism.

 Other institutional partners include the Global Disinformation Index, the Berkman Klein Center for Internet & Society, Institut Montaigne, the British Council, the German Marshall Fund, the University of Ontario Institute of Technology, and the International Centre for Counter-Terrorism.

 Funding for the ISD has come from the Bill & Melinda Gates Foundation, the Omidyar Network, the Gen Next Foundation, and the Open Society Foundation.